+- Customers

-- Customers - Our property management team committed substantial resources and implemented numerous hygiene measures, as dictated by the WHO and Mexico's Health Secretary, to ensure the health and safety of our customers in both our retail and industrial assets. - Employees - From the onset of the pandemic, we provided our employees with all available tools and resources to allow them to perform in a virtual setting all while ensuring their physical and mental wellbeing through continuous check-ins with our leadership team, access to professional psychologists and nutritionists, and weekly wellness webinars and newsletters through our "MPA Contigo" program. - Communities
+- Our property management team committed substantial resources and implemented numerous hygiene measures, as dictated by the WHO and Mexico's Health Secretary, to ensure the health and safety of our customers in both our retail and industrial assets.

+- Employees

+- Our employees are provided with available tools and resources to allow them to perform in a hybrid work setting all while ensuring their physical and mental wellbeing is taken care of through continuous check-ins with our leadership team, access to professional psychologists and nutritionists.
+Early in 2023, MPA, our internal property administrator, was recognized with the designation Great Place to Work ®, which is a reflection of the continued efforts to support the wellbeing of employees.

+- Communities

-Connect to the LEED development program, FIBRA Macquarie and MPA has partnered with a Mexican not-for-profit, INROADS de Mexico, to develop IMPAC(+), a talent support program that enables social mobility opportunities for emerging youth.
+FIBRA Macquarie and MPA have partnered with a Mexican not-for-profit, INROADS de Mexico, to develop IMPAC(+), a talent support program that enables social mobility opportunities for emerging youth.
 Supporting the vulnerable population of the municipality or State where each LEED project is located, the main goal of IMPAC(+) is to provide an opportunity for career development to university level students, through: